6 Top Dog Gifts for Christmas

 Plain brown bone-shaped treats are all well and good, but when you really want to pamper your pooch, spring for some decorated doggie cookies!
 Cookies for dogs come in all kinds of canine-friendly flavors, like peanut butter, pumpkin, carob, vanilla, and bacon.
 Plus, they’re often available in cute shapes and with adorable icing designs.
 Sure, your dog will definitely ignore the decorations, but it will still make a great Instagram pic!

 If you’re in the mood to treat your dog, cookies aren’t your only option anymore.
 Dog cakes—both pre-made and boxed mixes—are growing in popularity.
-Bake up an amazing confection for your pup’s birthday and decorate it yourself, or pick up a pre-made “pupcake” topped with treats and dog-safe icing.
+Bake up an amazing confection for your pup’s birthday and decorate it yourself (here are 6 Recipes for Dog Christmas Cookies), or pick up a pre-made “pupcake” topped with treats and dog-safe icing.

 A Dog Bed that Looks Like Furniture